dizzib/leanconf/readme.md

 ## <a name="value-parser"></a> var val = leanconf.value-parser(raw)

 This function parses a raw value-string to the most appropriate [data type] of boolean, floating-point number, integer, null or string.
-Replace or extend as required.
+Don't call this directly, rather replace or wrap it as required.

 # install